|Elliott Sound Products||Phase, Time and Distortion in Loudspeakers|

 If we listen to a saxophone (a good example of an asymmetrical waveform) with the phase normal then reversed, all we hear is a difference - there is not necessarily a 'right' or 'wrong' phase, since it depends on the way the instrument was miked in the first place.
 If the period between listenings is extended to a few minutes, the chance of us hearing the difference will be minimal, and we still won't know which is 'right' and which is 'wrong' - all that this proves is that there is a difference, and it only becomes audible with some instruments.

 The net result is that our ears do not care if there is a slight misalignment between the fundamental and harmonics of any instrument known.
-This is likely to cause howls of protest from people who won't actually bother to read this article in its entirety (if at all), but it has been demonstrated a great many times, and by various techniques.
+This is likely to cause howls of protest from people who won't actually bother to read this article in its entirety (if at all), but it has been demonstrated time and time again, and by various techniques.

 Example: Let's examine this from another perspective, using live sound as the source (for example, a string quartet).
 Regardless where you stand or sit, you will most likely be a different distance from each instrument.
 One could insinuate oneself into the very centre of the performers' space, but this is more likely to lead to your eviction from the venue than to improve your listening enjoyment.
 If one is a different distance from different sound sources, then the absolute phase of those sources will all be different too.
 Not only that, but the phase variation changes with frequency.

 At 40Hz, a two metre difference in the relative path lengths amounts to only about 42° phase shift, but the second harmonic is shifted by almost 84° while the 5th harmonic (200Hz) suffers 208° phase shift.
 Move a little, and it all changes.
+Much of the difference (and phase shift) is just simple time delay, but the relative phase between each instrument changes radically!
 Do we hear a huge variation in the sound (assuming a reasonable listening environment)?
 No, of course we don't.
-No-one will ever convince anyone who has been to a live performance that there is one (and only one) specific location from the musicians where the sound is somehow 'right' (ignoring major auditorium problems, of course).
+No-one will ever convince anyone who has been to a live performance that there is one (and only one) specific location with respect to the musicians where the sound is somehow 'right' (ignoring major auditorium problems, of course).
 The fact is that phase varies with distance and frequency, and this will not change.
 The complex nature of music using real (as opposed to synthesised) instruments guarantees that things will drift in and out of phase as a matter of course.
 Yes, the loudspeaker should be able to reproduce this as accurately as possible, but there is only science in the design of a loudspeaker system - no magic.

 A simple all pass filter will shift the phase of an audio signal by 180° over a frequency range determined by the component selection, and it is completely inaudible - provided the source is music, and provided the phase sweep is performed slowly enough for our ears and brain to make the necessary adjustments.
 In fact, I have demonstrated this as the filter is adjusted (very slowly), and the sound quality remains the same.
 Nearly every (Ok, not nearly - every) recording ever made has been recorded using a microphone, had some equalisation applied, and/ or has had some additional treatment in the recording process.
 All of these introduce some degree of phase shift, but does it ruin a good recording?
 No. As the signal emerges from the vast majority of crossover networks, there are huge shifts of phase, as has been described above.
 A square wave subjected to phase shift still has all of its harmonics present, they are just slightly misplaced in time.